 Once everything powered up, we were prompted to hold a QR code in front of the Arlo to connect it to our phone; however, we were told by the app we needed to be on our router’s 2.4 GHz channel – that’s the only Wi-Fi the Arlo will connect to.
 Keep in mind that while the 5 GHz channel usually offers faster speeds,2 2.4 GHz has an easier time traveling through walls and other material, yielding a better overall experience.3

-Did You Know: The Arlo allows you to toggle your chime between “mechanical” and “digital.”
+Did You Know: Like Lorex’s new video doorbell, the Arlo allows you to toggle your chime between “mechanical” and “digital.”
 Select mechanical if you want your doorbell to operate traditionally – press the button and you immediately hear “ding-dong.”
 Selecting digital will allow you to put a delay of up to ten seconds between the button-push and the sound.

 Right off the bat, we were very happy with Arlo’s performance.
 It felt super responsive, and both the video and audio quality were more than adequate.
 It doesn’t offer the super-high, 1920 x 1440 definition of the August video doorbell, but its 1536 x 1536 resolution certainly gets the job done – and gets it done reliably.
 That consistency, in our opinion, is far more important than being able to read the tracking number on a package left on your doorstep.